 A large body of research indicates that students’ skills influence learning and achievements (Meral et al., 2012).
 Apart from this, according to research, understanding the interplay between behavior, achievement motivation, and environmental cues is critical for promoting success in various settings.
 By considering individual motivation, providing appropriate feedback, and creating supportive environments, we can enhance achievement and foster positive behavioral outcomes.
 Moreover, similar in the study of Fulmer et al., (2019); Khotprom, (2018) explain that a negative attitude toward science is associated with a low level of learning achievement.
 He added that, there is no precise evidence or research study that explicitly shows the impact of school size on students’ ability to construct scientific explanations and their attitude toward science.

 Table 5.
-Study behavior of intermediate pupils in terms of achievements.
+Study behavior of intermediate pupils in terms of achievements